Cherreads

 It vanished completely.

 Tension spread through the air.
 Everyone knew it was still nearby, yet no one could see it.
-Leaves rustled, the wind whispered, but no one dared to move, not even the shadows themselves.
+Leaves rustled, the wind roared, but no one dared to move, not even the shadows themselves.
 Only Philippe broke the stillness, seizing the moment to run for his fallen sword before the creature could reappear.

 "ARNAUD!
 BEHIND YOU!"